openstack/charm-keystone-kerberos/src/README.md

 To authenticate against Keystone and Kerberos from a host, the following librairies need to be installed :
-- sudo apt install krb5-user gcc python-dev libkrb5-dev python-pip
+- sudo apt install krb5-user python3-openstackclient python3-requests-kerberos
-- pip install keystoneauth1[kerberos]

 # Configuration